 Your Planned Parenthood office is often a good resource for that information.
 Within California, the rights, rules, and laws are the following:

 - Sexual Health Medical Care

 - Sex Education

 Confidentiality means privacy.
 It means that when you, as a young person from 12 to 17 years old, talk with your health care provider about certain issues like sex, drugs, and feelings, he or she will not tell your parents or guardians what you talk about unless you give your permission.

 What should I talk to the doctor about?

 You can talk to the doctor or nurse about anything.
 Fill your doctor or nurse in on the following subjects.

 - If you think you may be pregnant

 - If you need birth control

-- If you may have a sexually transmitted disease (STD)
+- If you have a sexually transmitted infection (STI)